 As the line absorbs saltwater it will also absorb superfine salts particles.
 Over time as the water in the line evaporates out of the fishing line the superfine particles of salt will be left behind in the line.

-The salt particles will affect how the monofilament line will stretch when under load and eventually causing the line to be slightly brittle over a long period of time.
+The salt particles will affect how the monofilament line will stretch when under load, eventually causing the line to be slightly brittle over a long time.
 There are various studies that show that monofilament lines can eventually lose up to 20% of its strength.

-Fluorocarbon fishing line: These fishing lines are manufactured from a particular type of plastic generically called “Fluoropolymer“.
-Because of the different type of plastic used to manufacture the fishing, it offers a completely different set of properties.
+These fishing lines are manufactured from a particular type of plastic generically called “Fluoropolymer“.
+Because of the different types of plastic used to manufacture the fishing, it offers a completely different set of properties.

-Even though these lines are manufactured from plastic these do lines do not degrade the same way like monofilament fishing lines.
+Even though these lines are manufactured from plastic, these lines do not degrade the same way like monofilament fishing lines.
 Fluorocarbon lines do not break down by heat, sunlight, and do not absorb water.